-Figure 6: Distribution of self-assessed SI-Contribution

-How much the project contributed to the SI was asked to the respondents as a control variable to, firstly, see the relation with the self-assessment and model driven SI-Index, and secondly, to conclude if the self-assessment was generally overestimated.

 The SI-Contribution is relatively more evenly distributed in comparison with SI-Familiarity.
 Over 50 respondents noted the SI-Contribution in their selected projects was equal to or higher than 7 and over 30 equal to or under 3 on a scale between 0 to 10.
 We are [H] expecting a slight overestimation of the SI-Contribution,

 Intention & Agency